johnbillion/query-monitor/docs/privacy.md

 Please note that in a future version of Query Monitor, opt-in features may be introduced which allow a user to choose to persistently store data and/or send data to a third party service.
 Such features will only ever be opt-in.

+## Query Monitor browser extension privacy statement

+The Query Monitor browser extension only reads Query Monitor data from pages you inspect with your browser's developer tools.
+It does not read any other data, all data remains in your browser, and no data is sent to any third party.

+The browser extension stores the same user preferences as the Query Monitor plugin in the browser's Local Storage, as described above.

 ## querymonitor.com website privacy statement

 The querymonitor.com website: